10.0

 • miles

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, parts to do the recall repairs were not yet available.
+The contact stated while driving at an undisclosed speed, the passenger's side A-pillar detached from the vehicle.
 The local dealer was not contacted.
+The vehicle was not repaired.
+The contact stated that on a separate occasion, water entered the interior of the vehicle and accumulated on the floorboards underneath the floor mat.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-Additionally, the contact stated that there was water leaking inside the vehicle through the upper center location of the windshield.
-The dealer was not contacted.
-The vehicle was not diagnosed or repaired.
-The manufacturer was not made aware of the failure.
+The manufacturer was not made aware of the issue.
 The failure mileage was unknown.
-VIN tool confirms parts not available.
+The VIN was not available.

 Explorer